neingeist/virssh/README.md

     ssh -t vmadmin@vmserver sudo virsh start myfancyvm ssh -t vmadmin@vmserver sudo virsh start myfancyvm --console

-  If you use a "permitopen" directive, that user may also use the console to keep an SSH tunnel open to use VNC.
+  If you use a "permitopen" directive, that user may also use the console command to keep an SSH tunnel open to use VNC.